NEVADA

 (1941 - 1944), Boulder City

 An Army Military Police Battalion security encampment, with several small outposts, to protect the Boulder/Hoover Dam and the power transmission lines against sabotage.
 The camp was originally named Camp Sibert before it was renamed.
-Three concrete observation stations were built at strategic locations, only one still exists.
+Three concrete observation stations were built at strategic locations, only one still exists (actually on the Arizona side of the river).

 Camp El Dorado